carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 namespace NAME_PATH;
 ```

-A namespace is used by first declaring it, then using it when declaring a name.
+A namespace is used by first declaring it, then including it as a prefix when declaring a name.
 For example:

 ```carbon